Part 1 We use a metacharacter to match at the start of a string. The next metacharacter then matches whitespace.

 Combined Regex.
 Here we look at another way you can trim strings using Regex.
 We combine the 2 regular expressions into one, and then use a single Regex Replace call.

-Discussion.
 If you need Trim with different requirements than the built-in methods, the Regex methods will be easier.
-If it is at all reasonable for you to use the built-in Trim, do so.
+If it is reasonable to use the built-in Trim, this is preferable.

-Summary.
-We looked at some methods of trimming the starts and ends of strings using Regex in the C# language.
+With Regex in the C# language we can trim the starts and ends of strings.
 For many tasks, such as processing data in the background, Regex is ideal.